 But is schizoid personality type really a disorder?

-When I first read about this personality disorder, I was surprised how much I fit the criteria – almost all of them.
+When I first read about this personality disorder, I was surprised by how much I fit the criteria – almost all of them.
 It was quite a shocking revelation – for my whole life, I believed that I was just very introverted, not that I was suffering from some kind of personality disorder.

 This is when I decided to dig a little deeper and check the resources in other languages.
 The findings were eye-opening.